FlammingFrost/tech-blog/content/posts/notes/Beginner Guide/Configurate Python Env in Linux/index.md

 #### Create a new environment

+Note that you can only create python version that you have installed.
+For example, if you want to install a virtual environment of python 3.7, you need to install python 3.7 first.

 - Use `mkvirtualenv env_name` to create a new environment.
 - Use `mkvirtualenv -p python3 env_name` to create a new environment with python3.
 - Use `mkvirtualenv -P /usr/bin/python3 env_name` to create a new environment with python3.
 The path of python3 is `/usr/bin/python3`.
+It will create an environment having the same python version as you provided.

 #### Enter an environment